watusi/jquery-mobile-iscrollview/README.md

 A space-separated list of events which will cause a resize of the wrapper.

-In some mobile environments, it may be desirable to either substitute or add the `orientationchange` event.
-For iOS, however, the `resize` event works better, because the `orientationchange` event occurs to late too be useful, resulting in undesirable visual artifacts.

-Default: `"resize"`
+Note: This defaults to `"orientationchange"` for iDevices.
+If you have the `Safari/Advanced/Debug Console` system Settings option set, you may wish to change this to `"resize orientationchange"`.

+Default: `"orientationchange"` for iDevices, `resize` for others

 ####refreshOnPageBeforeShow

 If true, the scroller will be refreshed on every JQuery Mobile `pagebeforeshow` event.
-This should be set to true if scroller content might have changed asynchronously while the page was loaded into the DOM but not shown, as might happen in some native application environment.
+This should be set to true if scroller content might have changed asynchronously while the page was loaded into the DOM but not shown, as might happen in some native application environment. *This usage is obsoleted by the widget's deferred `refresh()` feature.*

  As well, this is necessary if not using a version of iScroll with overridable dimension-fetching functions, because it's not possible to determine the height of fixed-height elements prior to this event.